Common Draw Blackjack Live

 • A suited three of a kind pays 100 to 1

-The 21+3 side bets return payouts when the first two cards from the card stream along with the dealer’s first card form any of the above-listed poker hands.
-The Perfect Pairs bets pay when the first two cards in the players’ hand have the same value.
+The 21+3 side bet pays when the first two cards from the card stream, together with the dealer’s first card, form any of the above-listed poker hands.
+The Perfect Pairs bet pays when the first two cards in a player’s hand have the same value.

 Closing Thoughts

-Common Draw Blackjack may have been released over six years ago but still does not show any significant signs of aging.
-The concept of multiple players starting with the same two-card total in an attempt to beat the dealer is quite refreshing.
+Although Common Draw Blackjack was released more than six years ago, it still shows no significant signs of aging.
+The concept of multiple players starting with the same two-card total as they attempt to beat the dealer is quite refreshing.
 The base game offers a low house edge of around 0.50%.
 Beware of the side bets, though, as their edge is much greater.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.